PieterTheCoder/ProjectGameFolder/README.md

-# 🎮Proyek Game
+# 🎮Game Project
-Selamat datang di Subfolder MiniGames Saya.
-Saya belajar coding dan saya membuat folder dan Subfolder ini untuk melihat cara kerja coding.
-Saya akan menaruh hasil coding yang dibuat bertujuan untuk dimainkan akan saya taruh disini.
-Saya sudah membuat permainan contohnya: -GuessTheNumber
+Welcome to My MiniGames Subfolder.
+I'm learning to code and trying to make a game.
+If you want to play, you can click the MiniGames Subfolder.
+Thank you.
+I've made a game for example: -GuessTheNumber

-## 📜 Aturan Permainan
+## 📜 Game Rules
-- Komputer memilih angka secara acak
-- Kamu harus menebaknya dalam waktu 60 detik
-- Setiap tebakan salah, skor dikurangi dan nyawa berkurang
-- Skor tertinggi akan disimpan ke file `highscore.txt`
+- The computer chooses a number randomly
+- You have to guess it within 60 seconds
+- Every wrong guess, the score is reduced and lives are reduced
+- The highest score will be saved to the `highscore.txt` file

-## 🕹️ Cara Menjalankan
+## 🕹️ How to Run

 python3 MiniGames/GuessTheNumber.py